Implicit bias produces neural scaling laws in learning curves, from perceptrons to deep networks: Introduction

 \section{Introduction}

 Neural scaling laws have emerged as a powerful empirical description of how model performance improves as data and model size grow.
 The first kind of scaling laws that were identified show that test error (or loss) often follows predictable power-law declines when plotted against increasing training data or model parameters.
-For example, deep networks exhibit approximately power-law scaling of error with dataset size and network width or depth, a phenomenon observed across vision and language tasks \cite{Hestness2017, sun2017revisiting, rosenfeld2019constructive}.
+For example, deep networks exhibit approximately power-law scaling of error with dataset size and network width or depth, a phenomenon observed across vision and language tasks \citep{Hestness2017, sun2017revisiting, rosenfeld2019constructive}.
 Such results highlight the macroscopic regularities of neural network training, yet they largely summarize only the \textit{end-of-training} behavior.

 Since the advent of large language models, neural scaling laws started to include the training time, especially in the form of computational budget spent to train a given model.
-A seminal work \cite{Kaplan2020} demonstrated that cross-entropy loss scales as a power law in model size, data size, and compute budget, up to an irreducible error floor.
-These empirical neural scaling laws, including those for generative modeling beyond language \cite{Henighan2020}, indicate a remarkably smooth improvement of generalization performance as resources increase.
-The main interest of this research line is, given a fixed compute budget, to find optimal way to allocate it between model size and training data such that final performance is maximized \cite{Hoffmann2022}.
+A seminal work \citep{Kaplan2020} demonstrated that cross-entropy loss scales as a power law in model size, data size, and compute budget, up to an irreducible error floor.
+These empirical neural scaling laws, including those for generative modeling beyond language \citep{Henighan2020}, indicate a remarkably smooth improvement of generalization performance as resources increase.
+The main interest of this research line is, given a fixed compute budget, to find optimal way to allocate it between model size and training data such that final performance is maximized \citep{Hoffmann2022}.
+Even though empirical results show clean scaling laws spanning for many decades, in particular for language models, there are cases where there are different regimes with different exponents \citep{broken_neural}.
+A review that compares various recent methodologies for measuring neural scaling laws can be found in \cite{survey_scaling_laws}.
+Notably, in contradiction to scaling laws, which are scale-free, some capabilities of large language models emerge at a certain scale \citep{emergent}.
+However, it is debated if such phenomena are intrinsic properties of scale or rather of the metrics used \citep{emergent_abilities}.

-In parallel, the community also explored the role of the training time independently of the computational cost.
-Simple models in controlled settings exhibit a power law in the number of training steps \cite{velikanov2021explicit, bordelon2024dynamical}, favoring the discussion on the trade-off between model scale and training time \cite{boopathy2024unified} that is central to the compute-optimal scalings.